-- The midterm and final dates/times are not negotiable. - If you miss an exam for whatever reason (illness, wedding, prison...) then I might allow you to do a makeup exam, your percentage score on which will be capped at the average of the other two exams.
+- The midterm and final dates/times are not negotiable. - If you miss an exam for whatever reason (illness, wedding, prison...) then you will have to do a makeup exam, your percentage score on which will be capped at the average of the other two exams.
 For example, say you missed a midterm and your average on the other two exams ends up being 80%.
 If you get 70% on the makeup-midterm then you will receive a score of 70% for that midterm.
-If you get 90% on the makeup-midterm then you will receive a score of 80% for that midterm. - Makeup exams might not happen until late in the quarter (e.g. finals week), or even next quarter; when a student misses an exam I often require that they take that exam the next time I teach the class.
-I teach Econ 201 again in Winter 2021. - If you don't understand something as we're going through it, that's fine.
+If you get 90% on the makeup-midterm then you will receive a score of 80% for that midterm. - If you don't understand something as we're going through it, that's fine.
 Just be sure to come to office hours (mine or your TA's) very quickly to sort things out.
-The nature of the course means that falling behind is a bad thing. - There will be no expost reweighting of the relative contributions of assignments and exams to the final grade.
+The nature of the course means that falling behind is a bad thing. - There will be no ex post reweighting of the relative contributions of assignments and exams to the final grade.
 Please don't ask, as I find saying no painful, though not painful enough never to say it.